KireinaHoro/research-plan/main.typ

 === Deployability <goals-deployability>

+Apart from evaluating our system with synthetic benchmarks, we plan to show deployability of the system by porting existing workloads onto it.
+Dandelion is a serverless scheduler and runtime developed in the group; the project would benefit from an offloaded @rpc smart @nic for implementing communication between worker nodes.
+We plan to work with their team such that the communication subsystems in Dandelion is built on our system.
+DeathStarBench~@gan_open-source_2019 is the _de-facto_ standard for
+benchmarking micro-service systems and would a good candidate as well.
+This process will expose practicality issues in our design and implementation, allowing us to further improve deployability for production systems.

 The smart @nic we build needs to allow telemetry collection to help identify possible performance bottlenecks and efficiency issues.
 Implemented hardware on @fpga[s] are not as easily instrumented as software.
 We implement flexible